 Next, launch Disk Drill for Mac and give it a second or two to find all available hardware disks and logical volumes.
 You should see the storage device from which you want to recover deleted files listed in the main window.
 Click on it to select it.

 Step 4.
 Choose which data you want to recover.

 When Disk Drill for Mac is done with scanning, it will display a list with all recoverable files.
-You can click the preview button (eye symbol) to preview individual files.
-To select a file for recovery, simply click the checkbox next to it.

 Step 5.
 Click ‘Recover’ again.